Berezan, Kyiv Oblast: History

-In 1674, Hetman Iwan Samojłowicz, with his universal, handed over to Colonel Perejasławski Dmytraszka Rajcz the lands he had already bought, including the town of Berezań.
+In 1674, Hetman Ivan Samoilovych, with his universal, handed over Pereyaslav colonel Dmytrashko-Raicha the lands he had already bought, including the town of Berezan.

-In 1688, another hetman, Ivan Mazepa, once again confirmed with his order the right to the ownership of Rajczewo.
-According to the "general slippery about estates" (a list of estates), which was drawn up in all ten regiments of left-bank Ukraine in the years 1729–1731, there were 37 manors in Berezania and it was owned by the family of Colonel Dmytraszka Rajcz.
+In 1688, another hetman, Ivan Mazepa, once again confirmed with his order the right to the ownership by Raicha.
+According to a list of estates, which was drawn up in all ten regiments of left-bank Ukraine in the years 1729–1731, there were 37 manors in Berezan and it was owned by the family of Colonel Dmytrashko-Raicha.

-In 1764, the Perejasław regiment, which included a hundred of Berezan, was incorporated into the newly created Malorussian governorate.
-After the liquidation of the regimental system in left-bank Ukraine and the reorganization of the Lesser Russian governorates into the Kiev, Chernihiv and Novgorod-Siwerski governorship in 1782, Berezan was included in the perejasławski district of the Kiev governorship.
+In 1764, the Pereyaslav regiment, which included the hundred of Berezan, was incorporated into the newly created Ukrainian governorates.
+After the liquidation of the regimental system in left-bank Ukraine and the reorganization of the Ukrainian administration into the Kyiv, Chernihiv and Novgorod-Siwerski viceroyalties in 1782, Berezan was included in the Pereyaslav district of the Kyiv Viceroyalty.

-In 1796, the Lesser-Russian governorate was re-established, so Berezań was part of the Perejasławski county until its division in 1802 of the Lesser-Russian governorate into Czernigowska and Połtawska.
+In 1796, the governorate system was re-established, so Berezan became part of the Pereyaslav county until its division in 1802 into Chernigov and Poltava governorates.

-From 1802, Berezań was the freedom center of the Perejasławski district of the Poltava governorate.
-As a result of another administrative reform in the years 1922–1923, when s were converted into districts and freedom into districts, Berezan became the district center of the Kiev district.
-In 1932, after the districts were liquidated, Berezan becomes the district center of the newly formed Kiev region.
+From 1802, Berezań belonged to the Pereyaslav district of the Poltava Governorate.
+As a result of another administrative reform in the years 1922–1923, when povits were converted into districts, Berezan became a local center of the Kyiv district.
+In 1932, after the districts were liquidated, Berezan became a district center of the newly formed Kyiv region.

-From 1962 to 1965, the town of Berezań was part of the Perejasław-Khmelnytskyi district of the Kiev region.
-In 1994, Berezan was transferred to the category of cities of district competence of the Kiev region.
+From 1962 to 1965, the town of Berezan was part of Pereyaslav-Khmelnytskyi district of Kyiv region.
+In 1994, Berezan was transferred to the category of cities of regional importance of Kyiv region.

-In 1843, the well-known poet and painter Taras Shevchenko visited Berezani, where he wrote his work "Dug up grave".
+In 1843, well-known poet and painter Taras Shevchenko visited Berezan, where he wrote his work "Dug up grave".

-in 1927, in the city of Berezani, director Arnold Kurdiuk made one of the first full-length films, "Jamalma".
+in 1927, in the city of Berezan, director Arnold Kurdiuk made one of the first full-length films, "Jamalma".

 Until 18 July 2020, Berezan was incorporated as a city of oblast significance.
-In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Berezan was merged into Brovary Raion.
+In July 2020, as part of the administrative reform in Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Berezan was merged into Brovary Raion.